-LIST COMMAND
+LIST Command

 The LIST command is provided as part of the optional TSO Data Utilities: COPY, FORMAT, LIST, MERGE program product which is available for a license fee.
+See Appendix A for IBM Program Product information.

 Use the LIST command to display a sequential data set or a member of a partitioned data set.
 You can arrange fields within records for output; you can include or suppress record numbers; you can list all or part of a particular line of data, and you can list a single line of data, a group of lines, or a whole data set.